byu-cs-236-classroom-templates/project-0/README.md

 - **pyproject.toml** – configuration file that defines project metadata (name, version, dependencies) and CLI entrypoint; CLI stands for Command-Line Interface, letting you run `project0` as a script.
 - **images/** - images used in this tutorial
 - **src/** - source directory containing Python files used in the `project0` package.
 The module `project0.py` is found in this `src\project0` directory folder.
 We'll look at the other files in the `src\project0` folder later.
-- **tests/** –  directory reserved for futureprojects where you'll use unit tests to verify your code automatically.
+- **tests/** –  directory reserved for future projects where you'll use unit tests to verify your code automatically.
 One goal of CS 236 is to use unit tests to help you connect the mathematical ideas taught in the class with useful coding patterns and practices.

 ### Confirm that you have the correct files
 There are two ways to check whether you have the correct files: using the integrated terminal and using the _explorer_ in VSCode.